eums/website/conductors/index.markdown

 <img alt="Neil Metcalfe" class="aside" src="/assets/img/people/neil-square.jpg">

-Numbering around 200, the EUMS Chorus requires a conductor with a considerable amount of skill and dedication, not to mention a lot of patience.
+Numbering over 100, the EUMS Chorus requires a conductor with a considerable amount of skill and dedication, not to mention a lot of patience.
 Thankfully, our conductor is more than capable of guiding the talents of the Chorus to bigger and better things year on year.